 The main chemical we are concerned about is perchlorate, which was made at the NERT Site before 1998.
 Perchlorate is used to produce rocket fuel, missiles, fireworks, flares, and explosives.
-Another chemical of concern is hexavalent chromium, which was also used on the NERT Site before 1998.
+Other chemicals of concern include hexavalent chromium and chloroform, which are also present on the NERT Site.